omdevteam/om/docs_src/docs/configuring_om.md

 * **LCLS**: When OM runs at the LCLS facility, the source string is a psana-style DataSource string.

-    Example source string: `shmem=psana.0:stop=no`
+    Example: `shmem=psana.0:stop=no`

 * **Local Desktop/Laptop**: When OM processes data from files, the source string is usually the relative or absolute path to a file containing a list of data files that OM should process.
-The data files to process must belisted one per line in the file, with their full relative or absolute path.
+The data files must be listed one per line in the list file, each with its full relative or absolute path.

-    Example source string: `files.lst`
+    Example: `files.lst`

 ## The Configuration File